jsommers/switchyard/examples/exercises/router/router1.rst

 5. Start your router::

     router# swyard myrouter1.py

+Note that successfully running the above command will depend on how you've installed Switchyard.
+If it is installed in a Python virtual environment, you will need to activate that environment before running ``swyard``.

 6. Now, in the xterm running on the client, try to send an ICMP echo request to the IP address at the "other end" of the link between the client and the router.